StenTheTank/Group6TurnoverData/README.md

 - The end result is a duckDB database in the include folder
 - You can access it with any database tool like dBeaver.
 - For answering the business questions three sql queries were created.
 We used dataGrip to run the following queries:
-For creating business sector turnover trend data for business sector defined by emtak code given by consultat.
+For creating business sector turnover trend data for business sector defined by emtak code given by consultant.
 Answer is sector turnovers for years 2019 - 2023.
-To get how total turnover of software development companies is behaving use emtak=62011, for webhosting and dataprocessing business use emtak=63111. codes are given in EMTAK2008 webpage.
+To get how total turnover of software development companies is behaving use emtak=62011, for web hosting and data processing business use emtak=63111. codes are given in EMTAK2008 webpage.
 ```sql
 SELECT f.EMTAK, f.Aruandeaasta, SUM(f.Jaotatud_myygitulu)
 FROM faktitabel f
 GROUP BY f.Aruandeaasta, f.EMTAK
 ORDER BY EMTAK, Aruandeaasta
 ```
-For crreating list of TOP10 companies by turnovers in business sector defined by emtak.
+For creating list of TOP10 companies by turnovers in business sector defined by emtak.
 ```sql
 SELECT f.Registikood, c.Nimi, f.Jaotatud_myygitulu, f.Aruandeaasta AS aasta
 FROM faktitabel f